ipfs-shipyard/nomios-web-uikit/README.md

 $ npm run release
 ```

-Releases and publishes the package.
+Releases the package.
 Runs tests, lints and builds the project beforehand.

 This command uses [`standard-version`](https://github.com/conventional-changelog/standard-version) underneath.
 The version is automatically inferred from the [conventional commits](https://conventionalcommits.org/).

-NOTE: this package still does not have a release script, as it is still in the initial stages of its development.
-This script will be added in the near future.

 ## Using a linked version of idm-web-uikit

 In some cases, you may want to make changes to IDM's web-uikit at the same time as you work on your project which uses the web-uikit.
 In order to use a local version of [idm-web-uikit](https://github.com/ipfs-shipyard/idm-web-uikit) and have any web-uikit modifications be reflected live on your project, some pages have to be made in your main project.

+Some of the instructions below assume you are using Webpack in your main project.

 ### Install and update dependencies